jtruong2/checks-for-understanding/module-4/backend/week_one.md

 5. What's `this` in JavaScript?

-  this refers to the function in which is was invoked
+  this refers to the function in which is was invoked.

 6. What is Webpack and why is it useful?

-   A webpack collects all f your assets and dependencies, compiles it and creates a bundled js file from it.
+   A webpack collects all of your assets and dependencies, compiles it and creates a bundled js file from it.

 7. When/why do you want to use event delegation?